 - Set the table and clean the house in advance—I know, this may be easier said than done, especially if there are small kids around since they love to mess things up as quickly as we clean.
 However, the more you can get ahead of cleaning and setting up your table, the better off you’ll be!

 - Turkey Time—If you’ve completed all the items above, hopefully by Thursday morning you’ll feel much more like “I can do this!”
 That said, with turkeys taking a long time to cook and lots of different side dishes going in and out of the oven, creating your plan of attack for the day is really helpful.
 How can you do it?
-Simply map out when you want to serve your meal and then work backwards to determine when each dish needs to be prepared and put in the oven.
+Simply map out when you want to serve your meal and then work backward to determine when each dish needs to be prepared and put in the oven.

 - Ask for help!
 Do you think you need to do it all?
 Please, let go of this crazy thinking right now!
 It’s as simple as asking and accepting help from others.
 Let friends and family bring side dishes.
 Also, here’s a brilliant idea a friend of mine shared at book club.
 Inevitably when guests come over, they’ll ask, “How can I help?”
 Instead of politely declining, take them up on the offer!
 Create a chalkboard list or sign-up sheet of simple tasks people can do to help you out.
 Maybe it’s filling water glasses, lighting candles, or playing bartender.
 I find most guests genuinely want to help out and feel great about doing it!
 So tap into your friends and family to make hosting Thanksgiving a less stressful event.